laravel-notification-channels/Webex/README.md

 }
 ```

-To format notifications for Webex, define a `toWebex` method on the notification class and a `routeNotificationForWebex`
+To send notifications on Webex, define a `toWebex` method on the notification class and a `routeNotificationForWebex`
 method on the notifiable entity.
 These steps are discussed below.

 ### Formatting Webex Notifications